PTR-25/box-spread-arbitrage/README.md

     *   Calculates the net cost/proceeds for both buying (long) and selling (short) the box spread, using current Best Bid/Offer (BBO) data.
     *   Incorporates Deribit's fee structure (taker execution + settlement) for linear options, accounting for contract multipliers.
     *   Identifies potential arbitrage if the difference between market cost/proceeds and theoretical value exceeds a configurable threshold.
 *   **Contract Multiplier Handling:** Correctly accounts for Deribit's contract multipliers (e.g., 10 for SOL, 1000 for XRP) in value and fee calculations.
+Even though the UI of Deribit shows the per coin price, the actual value is multiplied by the contract multiplier.
+For example, if on the UI it is shown that one SOL-{maturity}-{strike}-{C/P} costs 5.65 USD, since it is the per coin value, it actually costs 5.65 * {sol_contract_multiplier} = 5.65 * 10 = 56.5 USD.
 *   **Asynchronous Architecture:** Built using Python's `asyncio` for efficient handling of concurrent network I/O and tasks.
 *   **Modular Design:** Code is structured into logical packages (api, models, services, utils, config) for readability and maintainability.
 *   **Configuration:** Key parameters (API URLs, assets to scan, threshold, etc.) are configurable via environment variables or a `.env` file.